husayt/josediazgonzalez.com/_posts/2010-08-16-cakephp-plugins-a-biblical-retelling.markdown

 - [Joe Beeson's Sassy](https://github.com/joebeeson/sassy): Admit it, you love SASS.
 Joe rules and built this sick plugin (and released it for you bastards) that integrates SASS into CakePHP.
 - [Jose Diaz-Gonzalez's CakeAdmin](https://github.com/josegonzalez/cake_admin): Quickly build an admin dashboard for your entire app based on a single class per model.
 Looks pretty too.
 - [Miles Johnson's CakeForum](https://github.com/milesj/cake-forum): Likely the best CakePHP forum, and the only one I'd trust to start with.
 Heavily updated too.
 - [Neil Crookes' Blog Plugin](https://github.com/neilcrookes/CakePHP-Blog-Plugin): The be-all, end-all blog plugin.
 Give it a whirl, you won't be  let down.
+2.0+ only.